Mauri35/Spotify-Assistant/README.md

 # Proyect status:
 - This project is active and waiting for improvements, any recommendations will be used to improve it!
--The current language of the voice commands are in Spanish, the sooner I have time I will upload an English version, but you can modify it by changing it in the r.recognize_google and in the ifs of the commands
+- The current language of the voice commands are in Spanish, the sooner I have time I will upload an English version, but you can modify it by changing it in the r.recognize_google and in the ifs of the commands